 Do I have to be a high achieving student to be considered?

-No you do not.
-However, you do need to have a sincere interest in attending college and improving on performance in high school.
+You must have a cumulative GPA of 2.0 or higher or must have a GPA or 2.0 or higher for you most recent semester GPA.
+Regardless, you do need to have a sincere interest in attending college and improving on performance in high school.

 So this is a remedial program?

 No it is not.
 We will work with students to determine individual need.
 The courses that we offer during our summer program are experiential in nature and are designed to build upon what students are learning in their schools.